siyual-park/koa-params-extractor/README.md

     - `0` means the imported parameter is the parameter to pass.
     - `1` means the imported parameter is a child of the parameter to pass.
   - `as` specifies a name when passing a parameter.
+  - `index` is index of the parameter to pass.
 - Where defines where to find the parameter.
   - `name` is the name of the location from which to retrieve the parameter.
   - `koaRequest` means to find the location of a parameter in `ctx.request`.